Journal

 Photos & Audio Recording

 Before I put this blog to rest, I wanted to post some links to a few photo albums and the audio recording of the last concert in Bosnia.
 I came back with just under 4,000 photos.
 It took several full days to go through all of them, and they ended up in a couple albums on Facebook.
 If you’re interested, you can check out Part I and Part II.
-I also uploaded a recording of the last concert in Bosnia to SoundCloud.

 -